-Admission to a graduate program is granted without regard to race, color, national origin, sex or religious creed, but with regard to ability reflected in a record sufficiently strong to support confidence that the applicant can participate effectively in the graduate community and creditably complete the program of study for which the application is made. (p12).
+Admission to a graduate program is granted without regard to race, color, national origin, gender, ancestry, age, handicap, marital status, lifestyle or religious creed.
+Admission decisions are based on the applicant's academic abilities and professional disposition reflected in a record sufficiently strong to support confidence that the applicant can participate effectively in the graduate community. (p17).

-Applicants must also have earned a bachelor's degree from a regionally accredited fouryear college or university and must have achieved at least a 2.75 undergraduate grade point average in all course work attempted.
-The university also requires official copies of undergraduate and if relevant, graduate transcripts, three letters of recommendations written by professors or others capable of assessing the applicants potential for success, a written statement of academic and professional goals, and an official score report from the appropriate standardized test.
+Applicants must also have earned a bachelor's degree from a regionally accredited four-year college or university and must have achieved at least a 2.75 undergraduate grade point average in all course work attempted.
+The university also requires official copies of undergraduate and if relevant, graduate transcripts, three letters of recommendations written by professors or others capable of assessing the applicant's potential for success, a written statement of academic and professional goals, and an official score report from the appropriate standardized test.

 The Department of Psychology and the Program further expands upon these requirements.
-Applicants to the Program must have 18 undergraduate semester hours in psychology and have taken the general Graduate Record Examination scoring within the 40th percentile on the verbal, quantitative, and analytical writing components Applicants who earn below the minimum GREs or the undergraduate grade point average are required to write a letter of explanation to the Psychology Department Graduate Program Coordinator.
+Applicants to the Program must have 18 undergraduate semester hours in psychology.
+Applicants with undergraduate GPAs below 3.00 and no related advanced degree must take the general Graduate Record Examination scoring 148, 147 and 3.5 on the verbal, quantitative, and analytical writing components, respectively.
+Applicants who earn below the minimum GREs or the undergraduate grade point average are required to write a letter of explanation to the Psychology Department Graduate Program Coordinator.
 The Program faculty members interview all eligible applicants in both a group and individual format.
-The interviews are considered an essential component to the decision -making process as it gives the program faculty an opportunity to delve deeper into the information contained in the application packet and to observe skills that are essential for students to successfully complete the Program.
+The interviews are considered an essential component to the decision-making process as it gives the program faculty an opportunity to delve deeper into the information contained in the application packet and to observe skills that are essential for students to successfully complete the Program.